obaiddawarki/data-512-homework_2/README.md

 ## Directory Structure
-The directory structure for the repository has been shown below in the form of a tree.
+The directory structure for the repository has been shown below in the form of a tree:

 ```